dalong0514/readnotes/20200102原文复制/2020119Bottle-of-Lies/2020119Bottle-of-Lies0201.md

 Parvinder had set up Ranbaxy for a globalized world.
 But for all his foresight and preparation, he never could have planned what would ultimately bring the world to Ranbaxy’s doorstep.
 An immense crisis was looming, one that would eclipse the skills of even the most professional manager.
 It would require moral imagination on a vast scale—and summon Cipla’s CEO Yusuf Hamied to action.

-Chapter 7
+## 0202.
 One Dollar a Day

 1986

 Mumbai, India

-Dr. Yusuf Hamied of Cipla was a prolific reader of medical journals, with an annual subscription budget that topped $150,000.
+Dr. Yusuf Hamied of Cipla was a prolific reader of medical journals, with an annual subscription budget that topped `$150,000`.
 One day in 1986, he was introduced to something he knew nothing about.
 A colleague mentioned,「According to the Tufts report, AZT is the only drug available for AIDS.」

 「What is AIDS?」Dr. Hamied responded.